 There shall be no charge by the WGFD for participation of students in a HE course.
 Certifiedinstructors may charge each student a fee, not to exceed $10.00 to offset out-of-pocket expenses.The online HE course will also have a fee of $19.50 to thevendor providing the course.

 The Wyoming HE program is conducted by a cadre of volunteer instructors throughout the state.
 Allclasses are taught by volunteers and/or Department personnel.
 The dates, times, and places forthese classes are set by the instructors.
 HE course offerings will be listed on the WGFDweb site.

 The course consists of six required sections.
 These sections are:

 3. Firearms and Firearm Safety

 6. Outdoor Safety

-A written test is administered at the end of the course with a minimum score of 70 required to successfully complete the course.
-Where possible, students are given a chance to live fire at a shooting range.
-Whether the student passes also depends on attitude and cooperation during the class.
+A written test is administered at the end of the course with a minimum score of 70% requiredto successfully complete the course.
+Where possible, students are given a chance to live fire ata shooting range.
+Whether the student passes also depends on attitude and cooperation during theclass and the firearms handling.

-An entrance examination is required for admittance into an internet-based Hunter Education Field Day with a minimum score of 90%.
+An entrance examination is required for admittance into an online-based HE field day with aminimum score of 90%.